Medical Care

 Second Opinions: Necessary or Not?

+How important is that second opinion?
+For some medical insurance companies, second opinions are so important they are required before treatment.
 Are second opinions as valuable as our insurance companies make them seem?
-Neurosurgeon Jack Maniscalco M.D. clears up the inconsistency.
-“Second opinions are important for a number of reasons.
+Neurosurgeon Jack Maniscalco M.D. clears up the inconsistency. ΓÇ£Second opinions are important for a number of reasons.
 If you, as a patient, do not feel as though your doctor is comprehensively addressing your questions or concerns, seek out another physician.
-If you feel uncomfortable with your diagnosis or suggested treatment, find a doctor who will listen and understand your apprehension with the previous recommendation.”
+If you feel uncomfortable with your diagnosis or suggested treatment, find a doctor who will listen and understand your apprehension with the previous recommendation.ΓÇ¥

 Outpatient Urology Surgery Ups Deaths Risk

+As hospitals have shifted an array of common urological surgeries from inpatient procedures to outpatient, potentially preventable deaths have increased following complications.
 Those were the primary findings of a study led by Henry Ford Hospital researchers in Detroit.
 The paper was published online in August 2014 by BJUI, the official journal of the British Association of Urological Surgeons.
 The investigators initially expected that improved mortality rates recently documented for surgery overall would also translate to commonly performed urologic surgeries.

 Doctors & Patients Making Decisions Together

-Shared decision-making is a concept that’s gaining traction in medicine, particularly in areas of health care, where patients are presented with more than one reasonable treatment option.
+Shared decision-making is a concept thatΓÇÖs gaining traction in medicine, particularly in areas of health care, where patients are presented with more than one reasonable treatment option.
 The programs, which feature patient-education tools such as online surveys and videos, have several goals.
 One is to help people thoroughly understand their choices and assure them that they are making informed decisions.

 5 Food-Drug Interactions You Want to Avoid